 A second-hand account from Lucy Meserve Smith27 (wife of Apostle George A. Smith) in Nauvoo recalls that her husband “related to me the circumstance of calling on the Prophet one evening about 11 o’clock, and he was out on the porch with a basin of water washing his hands, I said to him what is up, said Joseph one of my wives has just been confined and Emma was midwife and I have been assisting her.
 He said she had granted a no. of women for him.”28

-The chart below discusses the identities of these children and their circumstances:
+The chart below discusses the identities of the children that have been mentioned as possibly being Joseph’s offspring:

 Sexual Relations with Plural Wives Were a Rarity for Joseph Smith